branciard/PolkadotFrenchAmbassy/README.md

 An issue with Pools  formeetup date will be done when subject proposals will be fill.

-# ETH denver
+# Hackathons

-There will be a polkadot track at ETH denver 2021, we can create a team ? here the issue to decide on it.
+- There will be a Polkadot track at ETH denver 2021, we can create a team ? here the [issue](https://github.com/branciard/PolkadotFrenchAmbassy/issues/1) to decide on it.

 # Translation